tlewowski/zurvan/README.md

 `zurvan.blockSystem` is an exception, described below.

-#### `zurvan.interceptTimers(config)`
+#### `zurvan.interceptTimers([config])`

 Library setup.
 Causes timers to be intercepted, i.e. all required functions are overridden after this call.
 Returns a Promise that is resolved when timers are faked and event queue is empty and rejected if interception was not possible (e.g. timers were already intercepted)
-It takes an optional configuration object as parameter.
+It takes an optional configuration object as parameter, which takes precedence over global configuration.
 Details of configuration options are described in detailed <a href="doc/configuration.md">configuration documentation</a>.

 #### `zurvan.releaseTimers()`

 Library teardown.
 Causes timers to be restored, i.e. all original functions are set back.
 Returns a Promise that is resolved when timers are faked and event queue is empty and rejected if interception was not possible (e.g. timers were already intercepted)

+#### `zurvan.withDefaultConfiguration(config)`

+Returns a new library object (new `zurvan` instance) with modified default configuration.
+This means that after calling `.withDefaultConfiguration`, there are two instances of `zurvan`.
+However, they should not be used in parallel, i.e. only one of them should intercept timers at the same time.
+If another one already does, promise returned by `interceptTimers` will be rejected.
+Chain of `withDefaultConfiguration(config)` causes all `config`s to be merged (newer configurations override their fields, rest is taken from previous).

+Configuration options are described in <a href="doc/configuration.md">configuration documentation</a>.

 #### `zurvan.advanceTime(timeToAdvance)`

-Returns a `Promise` that is resolved when time is forwarded by given time and all timers with this dueTime are expired.
+Returns a `Promise` that is resolved when time is forwarded by given time and all timers with this dueTime are expired, or rejected it time cannot be forwarded (e.g. timers were not intercepted yet).

 Argument may be either a number (it is then interpreted as millisecond) or a `TimeUnit` object.